ipsy-md/docs/docs/cluster/cecile/faq-cluster.md

     2. Some software in the software stack have slightly different names, for example python packages are called `py-<package name>` (e.g. `py-pandas`) or R packages are all called `r-<library name>`.
     3. If you cannot still find the software among the available software that means that the software is not yet included in the software stack.
 Please contact cecile-admins-l at ovgu.de to request the software.

+- **How can I use and old version of a `current` stack?**

+    You can use an old stack sourcing it in the following way: `. /software/current_<yyyy-mm-dd>/env.sh`.
+Make sure to substitute the actual date of the stack you need use.
+For more information about old stacks, please, refer to the relevant [information](../cluster/cecile/software/#new-current-stack-old-current-stacks-and-how-to-use-them)

 ## Open OnDemand

 - **I cannot start an Open OnDemand interactive session and I get the error: `Disk quota exceeded @ ...`**